Indianapolis Military Divorce Attorney

 Facing the termination of a marriage is already difficult in and of itself, especially when one party is in the military.
 When minor children are involved, however, the situation becomes much more complex and stressful for all parties.
 Parents are responsible for determining a payment plan that accounts for their needs as well as the needs of their children.

-To determine support, you must consider the following:
+To determine child support, you must consider the following:

 With the many unique issues involved in a military divorce, it is important to have experienced hands working your case.
 At Bowen & Associates, LLC, that is exactly what you will receive.
 Our firm can assist active duty members, veterans, and their spouses through their military divorce.